-For Aggregate Methods this means Assessors must document their area measurements and calculations when defining a sample space appropriately, including providing both length and width of all rectangular areas used to generate a sample space area.
+For Aggregate Methods this means Assessors must document their area measurements and calculations when defining an Aggregate Method Sample Space appropriately, including providing both length and width of all rectangular areas used to generate Aggregate Method Sample Space area.

 Providing a square metre area figure, with no information on how this was calculated, will not meet the requirements specified in these Rules and may result in an adverse outcome for the Assessor if the assessment is audited.